 Tooke Paint Inspection Gage

-The Tooke Paint Inspection Gage is a precision tool for inspection and thickness measurement (in accordance with ASTM D4138) of single or multiple coats on any substrate, and for micro-scopic observation and measurement of substrate and film defects.
+The Tooke Paint Inspection Gage is a precision tool for inspection and dry-film thickness measurement (in accordance with ASTM D4138) of single or multiple coats on any substrate, and for micro-scopic observation and measurement of substrate and film defects.

 The Tooke Gage uses an illuminated 50-power microscope equipped with a “universal scope” with a measuring reticle that accommodates measurement in mils, microns, and millimeters.
 The gage mounts three tungsten carbide cutting tips for precise incision of the work surface.
 Standard cutting tips are 1X, 2X, and 10X.
 (An optional 5X tip is available.)
 Also, a gauge can be ordered with any three tips desired, or with a single precision-ground tip and two blanks.

-Direct measurement of total coating thickness and thickness of individual coats of paint is a unique capability of the Tooke Paint Inspection Gage.
+Direct measurement of total dry-film coating thickness and thickness of individual coats of paint is a unique capability of the Tooke Paint Inspection Gage.
 Thus, in addition to routine use, it often serves as a “referee” instrument to calibrate indirect or non-destructive thickness measuring instruments.

 (Note: Each universal microscope is validated before sale against a certified gage block traceable to the National Institute of Standards & Technology (NIST).
 An OEM calibration certificate is available for an additional fee.)